PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/00-environment.md

 | Jobs | `qsub` wrappers with `#$ -l buyin` |
 | Flat HLS (pre-2020) | XinyuanJi `State_of_California_HLSL/HLSS` |

-Stakeholders should ignore this appendix unless collaborating on SCC.
+Users should ignore this appendix unless collaborating on SCC.